marcobeierer/joomla-gallery/README.md

 - Changed "powered by" message and set link to nofollow.
 - Added "Fluidbox" as alternative to the "Shutter Reloaded" image viewer.
 	- Changes in the Gallery View were necessary.
 If you have overridden this view, you have to adjust it.
-- Made folder caption translatable
+- Made folder caption translatable.
+- Implemented option to reverse the order of the photos.

 ## Known Bugs